 You can’t have a celebration without food.
 Earth Day is no exception.
-In the past, we shared our favourite banana bread recipe…bananas should never go in the garbage bin…recycling at it’s most delicious.
-This year I wanted to surprise my girls with a fun planet Earth Day sugar cookie to help celebrate Earth Day.
-These cookies are pretty easy to make and are perfect for classroom Earth Day parties or picnics with family and friends.
+In the past, we shared our favourite banana bread recipe…bananas should never go in the garbage bin…recycling at its most delicious.
+This year I wanted to surprise my girls with fun planet Earth sugar cookies for Earth Day to help celebrate Earth Day.
+This is another one of our favourite Earth Day activities for kids.

-Earth Day Sugar Cookies
+Earth Day Cookies Recipe

 for the icing

 1 cup icing sugar

 2 tsp meringue powder

 Whisk together the flour, baking powder and salt in a bowl.
 Cream together the butter and sugar in a large bowl, until light.
 Beat in the vanilla and the egg.

 Add the dry ingredients to the butter mixture.
 Beat until the dough comes together.
 If you are using an electric mixer, the dough will pull away from the side of the bowl when it is done.

 Once you have mixed up a batch of cookie dough, divide the batch in half.
 Colour one-half blue and one-half green.
 We used gel food colouring, I find it is easier to control the colour with gel versus liquid food colouring.